 The Bubble Lab

-Shamit Shrivastava (Engineering Science), Kelly Richards and Carly Smith-Huggins (Museum of Natural History) were provided with £13,000 to use the topic of ‘bubbles in action’ (how they can act as a model for cellular mechanics, and be used by biomedical engineering applications) to highlight how science can work beyond disciplinary boundaries, so people see science differently.
+Shamit Shrivastava (formerly Engineering Science), Kelly Richards and Carly Smith-Huggins (Museum of Natural History) were provided with £13,000 to use the topic of ‘bubbles in action’ (how they can act as a model for cellular mechanics, and be used by biomedical engineering applications) to highlight how science can work beyond disciplinary boundaries, so people see science differently.
 The project created a pop-up experience in communities in Oxford, targeting young people (10-13) and their families.
 A free kit of ‘do-at-home’ experiments and investigations was given out, providing a way to connect with researchers, and to visit the Museum of Natural History to share what they’ve learned and discovered.

 Project at a glance: